A guide for Sourcegraph engineers

 - Create an engineering vision: You set the engineering vision and scope of the team.

-- Share team progress: You make sure that others in the company know what’s going on with your team, both for releases and general status updates.
+- Share team progress: You make sure others in the company know what's going on with your team, both for releases and general status updates.

 - Lead by example: You set a high standard for quality and work ethic.
 You help other engineers on the team to do their work through planning and scoping, reviewing contributions, suggesting improvements, and being an accountability partner.